 Concrete Sealing

 Help ensure the concrete’s longevity and have your concrete sealed.
 Concrete should be sealed as soon as it is cured, which is in roughly 28 days unless you are going to add an overlay to your new concrete.
 Concrete is porous and absorbs any liquid easily.
-Sealing concrete prevents the two most common forms of damage:
+Concrete sealing prevents the common forms of damage including:

 • freeze-thaw damage that is common in the Western Pennsylvania and Eastern Ohio region

-• staining due to oil, salt, and other chemicals that can cause discoloration
+• staining due to oil, salt, and other household or industrial chemicals

 Concrete sealing should be done to any interior and exterior structure that might be affected including: